 Daejeon is conveniently located in the heart of South Korea.
 Daejeon is a metropolitan city full of interesting spots to visit, but some of the most popular cities for tourism are also less than 2 hours away from Daejeon.
 It is only an hour train ride to Seoul, the capital and the largest city in Korea, and one and a half hours to get to Busan, the second-largest city, located on the southeastern coast with beautiful beaches.
 Jeonju, a charming city famous for traditional Korean architecture and cuisines, is only a 2-hour bus ride away.
 Your time in our main campus will be full of new activities, experiences, and opportunities to visit other cities.

-Population of 51.2 million (Ministry of Security and Public Administration, 2014) with Seoul – its capital and 5 other major cities (Busan, Incheon, Daegu, Daejeon, Gwangju, Ulsan) having 20% and 25.5% of total population, respectively.
+The population of South Korea as of 2014 was 51.2 million (Ministry of Security and Public Administration).
+Seoul, South Korea’s capital and five other major cities (i.e., Busan, Incheon, Daegu, Daejeon, Gwangju, and Ulsan) have 20% and 25.5% of the total population, respectively.
 South Korea symbols include national anthem (Aegukga), national flag (Taegeukgi), and national flower (Mugunghwa).
 Its official language is Korean (Hangeul), with the writing system developed by King Sejong the Great in 15th century.

-Daejeon Metropolitan City, the 2nd administrative capital (after Seoul) is located at the center of South Korea and is the 5th largest city, with population of over 1,5 million people.
+Daejeon, the second administrative capital after Seoul, is located at the center of South Korea and is the fifth largest city, with a population greater than 1.5 million people.
 Since 1973, Daejeon has been the nation’s science and technology hub, due to substantial R&D potential concentrated in the Daedeok Science Town – the nation’s major innovation platform.
 Due to excellent infrastructure system and cental location of Daejeon, one can conveniently travel to any other destination.

 Daejeon has 17 high education institutions, a well-developed transportation system, and cutting-edge medical service system.
 Daejeon is also a popular tourist destination with its beautiful nature, annual festivals, and places of sightseeing including Daejeon Culture and Arts Center, Expo Park, O-World Park, Yu-Seong Spa, and others.